 Code of conduct

 We’d like to help some of our partners to record sightings of raptors in the uplands.
-Visit our Reporting raptor sightings page for more information on what to do if you spot one of these magnificent birds when you are out and about.
+Visit our reporting raptor sightings page for more information on what to do if you spot one of these magnificent birds when you are out and about, or if you want find out about how to report a raptor-related crime.